 Osteopetrosis - autosomal dominant

-Sub-optimal growth with chronically ill child with organomegaly.
-We elicited a clinical history of progressive deafness and blindness.
+Growth delay in a chronically ill child with a clinical history of progressive deafness and blindness, and organomegaly on examination .

 Loading Stack -